ahmed5353/Bankist-App/README.md

 # Bankist Web Application

 Welcome to Bankist, your virtual banking experience brought to life!
 This web application simulates a basic online banking system, offering a range of functionalities to manage your finances conveniently.
-Whether you're checking your balance, making deposits, or requesting loans, Bankist has you covered.
+Whether you're checking your balance, making deposits, or requesting loans.
 ## Key Functionalities

 ### Login